jkevinturado/fcc_react_randomquotemachine/README.md

 ## Pre-requisite:

 You must knowledgable in Javascript ES6+, React.
-And your computer must also have npm (Node Package Manager)
+And your computer must also have npm (Node Package Manager) to run the app

 ## Guidelines:

-To run the app start:
+To run the app:

-Open the folder using visual studio and run the terminal with `npm start`
+Open the folder using VScode and Go to the terminal and type `npm start`